How to Get Upvotes on Reddit: 12 Proven Strategies

 Reddit has over 1.5 billion monthly visits according to SimilarWeb, making it one of the most trafficked websites in the world.
 But unlike social platforms where reach is largely pay-to-play, Reddit still rewards genuinely useful content — if you know how to give it the right foundation.

 This guide covers 12 proven strategies, organized in the order you should apply them.
 Some are about preparation.
 Some are about execution.
-One covers when paid amplification makes sense.
-All of them are grounded in how Reddit actually works, not how people assume it works.

-1. Understand the Subreddit Before You Post
+1. Why Should You Research the Subreddit Before Posting?

 Every subreddit is its own culture.
 Before you submit a single post, spend time studying the community — not skimming it.

 Read the top posts of all time.
 Filter by "Top" and look at the posts with the highest scores.
 What do they have in common?
-Are they personal stories, data breakdowns, how-to guides, or image posts?
-The top posts of all time are a community's revealed preferences — what they actually upvote, not what the rules say they want.

 Read the last 50 "New" posts.
 This tells you what gets ignored or downvoted.
 Look for patterns.
-Are certain formats consistently at zero?
-Are certain topics flooded with competition?

 Read the sidebar and rules completely.
 Many subreddits prohibit self-promotion, require specific title formats, or ban link posts entirely.
 Violating these rules does not just get your post removed — it can get your account banned from the community, eliminating any future opportunity.